RxLaboratory/Ramses/src-docs/docs/components/files/naming.md

 *Ramses* uses a strict and specific naming convention.
 This naming scheme is based on the *short names* of the elements, which are defined by the administrator users.

-We provide [a set of regular expressions](../dev/files/naming.md) to help developpers manipulate this naming scheme.
+We provide [a set of regular expressions](../../dev/files/naming.md) to help developpers manipulate this naming scheme.

-[TOC]

 ## Short names (ID)